Gold stocks, meaning companies that mine gold or finance gold production, are currently out of favor.

 On the other hand, management hasn’t been great historically.
 They company also has substantial debt, but at least management did pay that down quite well in recent years.

 However, Barrick and Randgold Resources merged at the start of 2019.
 Unlike Barrick, Randgold was historically exceptionally well-managed by its longtime CEO Mark Bristow for over two decades, and outperformed most other gold miners.
-Whatever people might say about Bristow’s personal life, he’s a guy that knows how to manage a gold stock.
+He’s a guy that knows how to manage a gold stock.

-Bistow is the new CEO of the combined company.
+Bristow is the new CEO of the combined company.
 In other words, the new Barrick is more like a continuation of Randgold than Barrick.
-Bistow has been a critic of Barrick’s management in the past, so now it’s his chance to revitalize the company how he wants.
+Bristow has been a critic of Barrick’s management in the past, so now it’s his chance to revitalize the company how he wants.

 There’s some risk here, but as the largest gold producer in the world, with generally low AISC values, and a historically great CEO, I think it warrants a small position in a portfolio.